Our 7-12 ACE Classes

 AP Chemistry is widely considered one of the most rigorous and respected science classes offered in high school.
 Because it is essentially a college-level course, performing well in AP Chemistry signals to colleges that a student can succeed in demanding academic environments, especially for students interested in fields such as medicine, biology, engineering, environmental science, and research.

-Despite its value, AP Chemistry is also known for its difficulty.
-Students who performed well in Honors Chemistry often discover that the AP course moves much faster and requires a much deeper level of understanding.
+Despite its value, AP Chemistry is one of the most difficult science classes high schoolers can take.
+Honors Chemistry is already quite difficult, and many students struggle to retain all important information after completing it!
+AP Chemistry moves much faster and requires a much deeper level of understanding of Honors Chemistry concepts.
 As a result, many students enter AP Chemistry wishing they had strengthened their foundations before the course began.

 Our AP Chemistry Foundations & Readiness program is designed to provide that preparation.